particle-iot/docs/src/content/community/feather.md

 The Ethernet driver for this wing is baked into the Mesh Device OS.
 When you set up a new Particle Mesh device that is plugged into an Ethernet FeatherWing, simply select the _USE WITH ETHERNET?_ option on your Particle mobile app and it should recognize and talk over Ethernet automagically.
 It's that simple.

-The hardware design for this wing is completely opensource.
+The hardware design for this wing is completely open source.
 All the files are available on our [GitHub repository here.](https://github.com/particle-iot/ethernet-wing)

 If you are using the [Adafruit Ethernet Feather Wing](https://www.adafruit.com/product/3201), be sure to connect the nRESET and nINTERRUPT pins (on the small header on the short side) to pins D3 and D4 with jumper wires.
 These are required for proper operation.